T

 landmark

-• Dress modestly: shoulders and knees covered, women need headscarves (often provided).
+• Dress modestly: shoulders and knees covered, no shorts or revealing clothing.
+Women will need to cover their heads.

 2. Midday